-The payment facilitator model started as an effort to streamline merchant services.
-In the traditional merchant acquiring model, merchants who wanted to begin accepting credit card transactions needed to set up an account with a merchant acquirer.
-A merchant acquirer is typically a bank or a bank sponsored firm, such as an independent sales organization (ISO).
+The payment facilitator model was created in order to streamline the process for businesses to begin accepting electronic payments.
+Traditionally, merchants who wanted to begin accepting credit card transactions needed to set up an account with a merchant acquirer, which is a bank or a bank sponsored firm.

 One of the issues that merchants experienced with the traditional model is that obtaining a merchant account from an acquirer could often be a time consuming and complex process, impeding their speed to getting up and running as a business.
 Payment facilitators solve this problem by setting up a master merchant account through an acquirer and then using this account to allow their customers to accept payments – creating a more frictionless road to credit card acceptance for sellers.